Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

-Previous analyses of the power of knockoffs have largely focused on showing that coefficient-difference feature statistics are consistent under regularity conditions on $\bX$ \citep{liurigollet2019, rank2017, mrcknock2022} or explicitly quantifying the power of coefficient-difference feature statistics assuming $\bX$ has i.i.d.
-Gaussian entries \citep{weinstein2017, weinstein2020power, wang2021power}. \cite{ke2020} also derive a phase diagram for LCD statistics assuming $\bX$ is blockwise orthogonal with a blocksize of $2$.
-Our work has a different goal, which is to show that MLR statistics are asymptotically optimal, with particular focus on nontrivial settings where the asymptotic power of MLR statistics is strictly between $0$ and $1$.
-Furthermore, our analysis places no explicit restrictions on the conditional distribution of $\by \mid \bX$, the design matrix $\bX$, or the dimensionality of the problem, in contrast to the aforementioned works, which exclusively focus on the case where $\by \mid \bX$ follows a Gaussian linear model.
-Instead, the key assumption we make is that the signs of the MLR statistics satisfy a local dependency condition, similar to dependency conditions assumed on p-values in the multiple testing literature \citep{genovese2004, storey2004, ferreira2006, farcomeni2007}.
+Previous power analyses for knockoffs have largely focused on showing the consistency of coefficient-difference feature statistics \citep{liurigollet2019, rank2017, mrcknock2022} or quantifying the power of coefficient-difference feature statistics assuming $\bX$ has i.i.d.
+Gaussian entries \citep{weinstein2017, weinstein2020power, wang2021power}. \cite{ke2020} also derive a phase diagram for LCD statistics assuming $\bX$ is blockwise orthogonal.
+Our goal is different: to show that MLR statistics are asymptotically optimal, with particular focus on settings where the asymptotic power lies strictly between $0$ and $1$.
+Furthermore, the works above exclusively focus on Gaussian linear models, whereas our analysis places no explicit restrictions on the law of $\bigY \mid \bX$ or the dimensionality of the problem.
+Instead, we assume the signs of the MLR statistics satisfy a local dependency condition, similar to common dependency conditions on p-values \citep{genovese2004, storey2004, ferreira2006, farcomeni2007}.
 However, our proof technique is novel and specific to knockoffs.